 For planted lemon trees, you can also check the soil’s drainage by digging a 1-foot by 1-foot hole nearby, filling it with water, and waiting for it to drain.
-If it takes more than 1 hour, the soil should be amended.
+If the hole drains slower than 2 inches per hour, it has poor drainage.

 However, it can take a long time to amend garden soil (especially those with heavy clay soil), which is why it’s best to plant the tree in a mound if you have poor soil drainage.
 For more about clay soil and planting in mounds, see my other post: Can Fruit Trees Grow in Clay Soil (& How To Plant Them)?.